Words for a Scattering Ashes Ceremony: Gentle Sayings for Letting Go

 After the Urn Sinks

-As the urn gently dissolves and disappears, the stillness can feel both painful and peaceful.
+As the urn gently dissolves and disappears beneath the surface, the stillness can feel both painful and peaceful.
 This is the time to ground the moment — to breathe, reflect, and let the surroundings speak.

 You could say: